 Deciding to participate in Co-parenting Counseling can empower you and your co-parent to help your kids stay connected and not rejected as your family transitions to a new normal.
-As a Co-parenting Counselor in Birmingham, Alabama my overall goal is to get parents sharing stories about their children again.
-For many parents, this is difficult because so much bitterness has built up because of the divorce process, they have stopped talking.
+As a Co-parenting Counselor in Birmingham, Alabama my overall goal is to get parents sharing stories about their children again with each other.
+For many coparents, this is difficult because so much bitterness has built up because of the divorce process, and they have stopped talking.
 I often tell my coparents that my clients are their children.
-I am working for their children, and what their kids need are two parents that are talking and engaged in their life.
+I am working FOR their children, and what their kids need are two parents that are talking and engaged in their life.

 What is my process for Co-parenting Counseling?